-Under these conditions, toll revenue amounts to 1,928 million euros, reflecting an increase of +55 million euros compared to the end of December 2023.
+Under these conditions, toll revenue amounts to 1,928 million euros, reflecting an increase of +55 million euros compared to 2023.
 Operating income has improved by 10 million euros compared to the year 2023.

 In 2024, SAPN replaced the toll stations and barriers on the A14 in June, then on the A13 in December, with a free-flow tolling system.